 Emotional safety within the group also allows the listeners to share their darker reactions, which are often keys to helping the presenter move beyond their current stuck or habituated situation with the client.
 Often as practitioners, we cannot see beyond our fixed patterns of relating.
-Our clients are scared to know something within themselves and we can easily be pulled into their defensive schemes and collude to avoid some difficult truth.
+Our clients are scared to know something within themselves and we can be easily pulled into their defensive schemes and collude to avoid some horrible truth.
 An attuned and safe group has the freedom and bandwidth to be able to bring these unconscious corners into the light.

 Contact me if you are interested in joining the group and we can further discuss if it is the right fit for you.

 Having a thriving psychotherapy practice, doing what you love with confidence while being financially successful, can seem truly unattainable.
 But it isn’t.
 A good private practice internship can set you up to have all these things.

 The training process to become a therapist is quite arduous, and it often leaves people doubting themselves as practitioners, and ill-equipped for the task of setting up a new business.
 To be successful therapists, of course it is important to develop strong clinical skills, but in my experience it is equally important to focus on our own self-awareness as well as building solid business practices.

 In order to help associates develop these three areas, I marry a deep clinical exploration of what we are actually doing as therapists, with a personal exploration of how to build one's confidence and self-awareness as a healer, while concurrently providing a thorough review of the concrete marketing and business skills to fill your practice.

 Obviously finding a supervisor who is the right personal fit is very important.
 If it sounds like I might be the person for you, call me and we can assess if we are a good match for one another.